Guide: study in Sweden

 Where do you find information about studying in Sweden?

 You can read more about higher education on the Info Norden pages.
-Here you can read about the different types of education, such as university education, vocational education, and undergraduate degrees for a profession.
+Here you can read about the different types of education, such as university education, vocational education, and undergraduate degrees leading to a profession.

 On the website Utbildningsguiden you can find current and relevant information in Swedish about all publicly recognised education programmes in Sweden, i.e. upper secondary education, higher education, and adult and further education.